Reduced-Order Modeling for Heston Stochastic Volatility Model: Numerical results

-The relative price and Frobenious errors in Fig. \ref{fig:butterfly1} for the butterfly call option are similar as for the European call option.
-In this case Tu's DMD algorithm requires less number of DMD modes than the POD at the same level of accuracy, in Fig. \ref{fig:butterfly1}.
-Moreover, as described in the European call option case, the reduced order models could not resolve the full order solutions in the neighborhood of $x=0.$
+The relative price and Frobenius errors in \figurename~\ref{fig:butterfly1} for the butterfly call option are similar as for the European call option.
+In this case, Tu's DMD algorithm requires less number of DMD modes than the POD at the same level of accuracy, in \figurename~\ref{fig:butterfly2}.
+Moreover, as described in the European call option case, the reduced-order models could not resolve the full-order solutions in the neighborhood of $x=0$.